Using the Reviewer Interface

 To add a note to a row, use a bulk action or the row actions dropdown.

-Depending on how your organization has configured Veza, marking a row as rejected can create a service desk ticket for remediation.
-In this case, the request details and status appear in optional metadata columns.
+Depending on how your organization has configured Veza, marking a row as rejected can create a ticket in an ITSM system such as ServiceNow or Jira.
+See [Veza Actions](/4yItIzMvkpAvMVFAamTf/features/access-reviews/configuration/veza-actions.md) for how this is configured.

 To show tags in the reviewer interface, source and/or destination tags must be included in review configuration (Advanced Options).